spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

 It works!

 ## Wrap up
-The bulk of the coding is finished!
-There is a _very_ simple user interface that allows the user to select a workout and monitor their power during the ride.
+There is now a _very_ simple user interface that allows the user to select a workout and monitor their power during the ride.
+With that, the bulk of the coding is finished!
-There are a few minor tweaks to be made but for the most part it's done!
+There are a few minor tweaks to be made (the UI could absolutely benefit from some extra work) but for the most part, it's done!
 Yay!